nspyrison/nspyrison_netlify/content/authors/nicholas/_index.md

-I had the pleasure of working with with the [NUMBATS](https://numbat.space/) and [Immersive Analytics](https://ialab.it.monash.edu/) during my studys.
+I had the pleasure of working with the [NUMBATS](https://numbat.space/) and [Immersive Analytics](https://ialab.it.monash.edu/) during my studies.
 Research was conducted in collaboration with
 [Professor Dianne Cook](http://www.dicook.org/) and [Professor Kim Marriott](https://research.monash.edu/en/persons/kimbal-marriott).

 I have been deepening my appreciation for coffee during my time in Australia.
 I love dogs and enjoy a good bike ride, comedy, and board games.